linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 26.03.2023 (announcement Cloudspreed)
+- 🌥️☁️ #Cloudspreed just released v3.0.9, bringing lightning-fast upload and download speeds to the cloud!
+Say goodbye to buffering and hello to seamless streaming! 📹🎬

 ### 26.03.2023 (announcement UltiCloud)
 - 🌩️⚡ Power up your productivity with #Ulticloud v3.0.9!
 Our latest update features lightning-fast syncing and collaboration tools, making teamwork a breeze! 💪👨‍💼👩‍💼